Packington: History

 The first known report of Packington occurs in 1043.
 In this year Leofric, Earl of Mercia, endowed St. Mary's Abbey, Coventry, with the manor of Packington (and also other settlements in what is now Leicestershire).
 The Abbey (which became a Priory in 1102) retained it up to the dissolution of the monasteries in 1539-40.

-Domesday Book (1086) confirms the Abbey's holding of eight and a half carrucates (one carrucate being the amount of land which one team of oxen could plough in a season) and reports that "in demesne is one plough; and three villeins with a priest and one bordar and five sokemen have three ploughs.
+The Domesday Book of 1086 confirms the Abbey's holding of eight and a half carrucates (one carrucate being the amount of land which one team of oxen could plough in a season) and reports that "in demesne is one plough; and three villeins with a priest and one bordar and five sokemen have three ploughs.
 There is a mill rendering 12 pence and three acres of meadow.
 It is worth 20 shillings."

-It is unclear whether there was a church in Packington when Domesday Book was recorded, though mention of a priest suggests the possibility.
+It is unclear whether there was a church in Packington when the Domesday Book of 1086 was compiled, though mention of a priest suggests the possibility.
 The oldest parts of the present Holy Rood Church are believed to date from the late eleventh century, or at the latest from the reign of King John (1199-1216).

 By 1130, a link had already been established between Packington and Snibston (now part of Coalville).
 In that year records show both being held by Hugh, Sheriff of Leicester, presumably under an arrangement with the Priory.
 By 1220 a chapel at Snibston was to be served by a chaplain appointed by the vicar of Packington.
 This link continued for centuries, long after the Priory had been dissolved.

 In 1257, St. Mary's Abbey was granted a licence by King Henry lll to hold a market in Packington.